 Purchase a new security box or reprogram the old one.
 There are many tutorials online you can use.
 Check if the motion lights and security lights of the house are working properly.

-2. Deep clean the house
+2. Deep Clean the House

 You better start the first days cleaning everything before you move all your stuff in.
 Clean the kitchen and bathrooms deep and thoroughly.
 If the house was vacant for a while, concentrate more on cleaning the cabinets before you arrange all your dishes.
 Wipe inside and outside the cabinets with a strong but non-toxic cleaner.
 Or for more reassurance, use a pest removal service.